 In today’s evolving threat environment, security is not a trivial undertaking.
 You need to keep up to date on the most recent threats and security patches.
 You want your files to be protected and stored where there are modern intrusion detection systems and denial of service mitigations in place.

-When you are paying for a service, it is the company’s job to provide a secure, easy to use service that meets the needs of their clients.
+You also need to make sure that your servers themselves are secure.
+With ExaVault’s SFTP as a service, you’re backed by a 24/7 team of professionals who monitor and maintain the infrastructure.
+When you are paying for a service, it is the company’s job to provide a secure, easy-to-use service that meets clients’ needs.
 Otherwise, they won’t have any clients.

 Convenient File Management

 When you sign up for SFTP as a service, you’ll get better file management than you would otherwise with in-house attempts.
 This includes online resources, a web-based file manager, user permissions, logging, and more.